alexander-krotov/soliddb-exporter/README.md

 ```
 solid-exporter [port] [connect-string] [user] [password]
 ```
-- port is the port number where the daeomon in listening (default is 9001)
+- port is the port number where the deaomon in listening (default is 9001)
-- connect-string is ODBC connect string in SoidDb format (default is "tcp 1964")
+- connect-string is ODBC connect string in SolidDb format (default is "tcp 1964")
 - ODBC user name (default is "dba")
 - ODBC password (default is "dba")